The Texas

 RCUT and MUT locations in San Antonio:

-There are no Michigan Left intersections in San Antonio, although one was evaluated for the NW Military Hwy./Wurzbach Pkwy. intersection.
+There are no MUT/Michigan Left intersections in San Antonio, although one was evaluated for the NW Military Hwy./Wurzbach Pkwy. intersection.
+However, there are multiple RCUT intersections in operation or planned:

 For a deeper dive on how RCUT intersections work and the history of their use locally, see the Restricted Crossing U‑turn intersections page.